 I have been running for over 20 years injury free and I am very thankful to have had such a great stretch.
-Like all good things, they must come to an end or change form.
+However all good things must come to an end.

-Steve’s treatment made an immediate impact on my pain level & gave me the proper exercises to help with the nerve issues.
-I left his office feeling much better and with peace of mind that I will be back on track quickly.
+Steve’s treatment made an immediate impact on my pain level and gave me the proper exercises to help with the nerve issues.
+I left his office feeling much better and confident that I will be back running pain-free shortly.

-Here at CareerJoy we do the same thing, we can isolate what the core issues of your career are & help you devise a specific plan that can help you get your career back on track.
+Here at CareerJoy we do the same thing.
+We can isolate what the core issues of your career challenges are and help you devise a specific plan that can help you get your career back on track.

 Doing my stretches, along the road with you!

 P.S.
 Our Career Identity coaching helps get to the root of the “career pain” and establish a plan for transitioning and moving forward.
 Reach out to Amanda or Brit on our client success team at 1-877-256-2569 ext 4 or firstname.lastname@example.org to learn more about how to make the most of your unique leadership style.

 P.P.S.
 Is self-employment a solution to that career “pain point”?
 Join Laurie Fenske, Senior Career and Leadership coach, during our Self-Employment webinar on September 12 from 12-1 pm as she discusses high level business planning including developing a personal brand and how working with a CareerJoy coach could help you get started.